NimaAra/Easy.Logger/README.md

 }
 ```

-Using your favorite IoC container you can then do:
+Using your favorite _IoC_ container you can do:

 ```csharp
 var container = new Container();